virantha/airframe/README.rst

 * Authenticates to Flickr to get your private photos
 * Only downloads photos with specified tags
+* Alternativly, can sync files from a local directory
 * Caches and syncs the photos to the Wifi SD card